-- A finite set of current TE types T and a finite set of TE types E for executable code, assumed disjoint without loss of generality. - An "allow" relation $allow \subseteq T \times E \times T$ describes when code can execute/access a function and transition to a new TE type, i.e., if the current TE type is t then a function marked with TE code type e can be invoked successfully and transition to current TE type t' if allow(t, e, t'). - An "automatic transition" map $auto: T \times E \rightarrow T$ describes TE type transitions that occur automatically when a new function is executed4, i.e., if the current TE type is t and a function marked with TE code type e is invoked successfully, then it is executed with TE type auto(t, e).
+- A finite set of current TE types T and a finite set of TE types E for executable code, assumed disjoint without loss of generality. - An "allow" relation $allow \subseteq T \times E \times T$ describes when code can execute/access a function and transition to a new TE type, i.e., if the current TE type is t then a function marked with TE code type e can be invoked successfully and transition to current TE type t' if allow(t, e, t'). - An "automatic transition" map $auto: T \times E \to T$ describes TE type transitions that occur automatically when a new function is executed, i.e., if the current TE type is t and a function marked with TE code type e is invoked successfully, then it is executed with TE type auto(t, e). - A finite set of primitive pointcuts Q and a map $type : Q \rightarrow E$ .